skip to content

 • cargo:rustc-link-search=native=target/out instruction tells the compiler to search for the static libraries in the target/out directory

-NOTE: The link flag order can be important.
+NOTE: The linking order can be important sometimes.
 In this case, bar depends on the Global variable in foo.rs, so we link foo first and bar later.
-Traditional unix linkers go from left to right, and resolve symbols in the order they are specified.
+Traditional unix linkers used to go from left to right, and resolve symbols in the order they are specified.
 If there are no references to a symbol mentioned later, it will be discarded.
 AFAIK ld is “smart” enough to handle this, but it’s good to be aware of this.

 Now, we can compile the project with cargo build and it should link the static libraries.
 Actually, we can even add the previous rustc commands to run in the build script so that we can just run cargo build to compile the project instead of manually compiling foo and bar.
 The final build script looks like this: